Alb-O/imp/docs/src/guides/collect-inputs.md

 ## Conflicts

-Same input with different URLs across files causes an error.
-Move shared inputs to `coreInputs`.
+If two files declare the same input with different URLs, imp errors.
+Move the shared input to `coreInputs` instead.